 Looking back on a history as a major port during the era of the world’s exploration and colonization, Zanzibar gained its riches through spice, slave and ivory trade.
-Only during the 19th century the accumulating wealth lead to the gradual replacement of a humble little fishing village with a harbor by Zanzibar Stone Town, a UNESCO World Heritage Site since 2000.
+Only during the 19th century, the accumulating wealth leads to the gradual replacement of a humble little fishing village with a harbor by Zanzibar Stone Town, a UNESCO World Heritage Site since 2000.

 How to travel there

-Several international and domestic airlines arrive daily at Zanzibar International airport, ferries offer speed boat services and regular ferries from Dar Es Saalam to Zanzibar.
+Several international and domestic airlines arrive daily at Zanzibar International airport, ferries offer speedboat services and regular ferries from Dar Es Salaam to Zanzibar.

 Zanzibar Stone Town

 Expect to discover architectural jewels and interesting moments around every corner.
 And corners are many in Stone Town.
 The House of Wonders, Beit al Ajaib, the sultan’s palace, serving as a museum these days, or the Old Dispensary, nowadays called the Cultural Center, with its rich decorations and filigree balconies, are just two of the many most artful and unique buildings, with artfully ornamented woodwork and impressive mahogany doors.